- Academic Advising

 These programs provide the opportunity for students to study at another university while acquiring credit toward a degree at UTSA.
 The Education Abroad Services staff assists UTSA students in finding the right program to match their academic and personal interests.
 Education abroad programs can help meet major or minor requirements, fulfill general education requirements, or help a student achieve proficiency in a second language.
 Students may also be able to participate in an internship or conduct research for a final thesis while abroad.

 The International Scholar Services provides support and assistance to University faculty and staff in the recruitment and hiring of foreign nationals.
-The International Scholar Services staff maintains current knowledge of issues related to immigration and nationality law, Social Security Administration, and taxation of foreign nationals in order to assist international faculty and scholars in achieving their objectives while at the University.
-Additionally, the International Scholar Services ensures University guidelines are observed and that these guidelines conform to governmental regulations.
-The International Scholar Services staff ensures effective working relationships with federal and state agencies such as the U.S. Citizenship and Immigration Services, U.S. Department of Labor, and U.S. Department of State.
+The International Scholar Services staff maintains the most current knowledge of issues related to immigration and nationality law, Social Security Administration, and taxation of foreign nationals in order to assist international faculty and scholars in achieving their goals and objectives while at the University.
+Additionally, the International Scholar Services ensures University policies and guidelines are observed and that these policies and guidelines conform to federal and state governmental rules and regulations.
+The International Scholar Services staff ensures effective working relationships with federal and state agencies such as the U.S. Citizenship and Immigration Services, U.S. Immigration and Customs Enforcement, U.S. Department of Labor, and U.S. Department of State.
 The International Scholar Services conducts professional consultation and training for University departments on issues related to the hiring of foreign nationals.
 Additionally, the International Scholar Services processes and coordinates all international academic agreements between UTSA and foreign institutions.

-The Office of the Vice President for Community Services is responsible for extending the University beyond its campuses and into San Antonio and South Texas through public service, extension, outreach, and community education.
-This is accomplished through the following: the Institute for Economic Development, the Prefreshman Engineering Program, the Office of P-20 Initiatives, the Office of Community Outreach, the Office of Extended Education, the Downtown Special Events Office, the Institute of Texan Cultures, the UTSA Mexico Center, and the Child and Adolescent Policy Research Institute.
+The Vice President for Community Services provides the President with advice and counsel on outreach and community engagement.
+The Vice President is responsible for extending the University beyond its campuses and into San Antonio and South Texas through public service, extension, outreach, and community education.
+This is accomplished through the following: the Institute for Economic Development, the Institute of Texan Cultures, the Prefreshman Engineering Program, the Office of Community Outreach, the Office of Extended Education, the Downtown Campus Special Events Office, the UTSA Mexico Center, the Office of P-20 Initiatives, and the Child and Adolescent Policy Research Institute.

 The Prefreshman Engineering Program (PREP) identifies achieving middle and high school students with an interest in mathematics, science, engineering and technology, and prepares them for careers in these and other mathematics-related areas.
 Founded at UTSA in 1979, the seven-week, mathematics-based academic program is held each summer at nine local colleges and universities.
 PREP is offered over four summers (PREP I through IV) whereby students receive one elective high school credit for each summer completed successfully and University PREP (UPREP) is offered (to students who complete PREP III) for college credit.
 Designed for students in grades 6–11, PREP promotes high achievement and provides students with the necessary reinforcement to successfully pursue higher education and careers in mathematics, science, engineering and technology.
-With a focus on building a high-quality and diverse twenty-first-century workforce, women and members of minority groups—traditionally underrepresented in science and engineering—serve as special target groups.
-In 2012, PREP PhD will be offered to students who have completed PREP IV or UPREP as an opportunity to take advanced university courses and to be exposed to conducting research with UTSA faculty.
+With a focus on building a high-quality and diverse twenty-first century workforce, women and members of minority groups—traditionally underrepresented in science and engineering—serve as special target groups.
+Starting in 2012, UPREP students will have an opportunity to be exposed to research with UTSA faculty.
 For the local PREP office see www.prep-usa.org/portal/main/.

 The Office of P-20 Initiatives provides leadership to increase the college-going rate and success of students in the Greater San Antonio region who want to attend UTSA or other higher education institutions, by establishing strong collaborations with stakeholders to serve and assist students, especially those who have been traditionally underrepresented in higher education.
+An array of outreach programs are designed to provide essential services such as college tours, test prep, tutoring, mentoring, academic intervention, dual credit, work study and career planning to students in preparation for college.
+In addition, college readiness camps and bridge programs are offered to students during the summer months.
+UTSA is one of the few universities in the nation that implements seven TRIO programs.
 The Office of P-20 Initiatives promotes educational access, college readiness, persistence and educational reform through collaborative research based programming.

 The Office of Community Outreach (OCO) was established to increase UTSA’s visibility in targeted communities in South Texas and to foster appropriate, mutually beneficial partnerships with these communities.
 The OCO works with educational, business and civic leaders in communities served by UTSA to promote higher education as an economic development resource.
 The OCO, in concert with community leaders, addresses barriers that inhibit or prevent area residents from enrolling at UTSA.
 Special events bring community leaders to UTSA and take UTSA executive officers into South Texas communities.
 The OCO works closely with the Admissions Office as well as other University offices in supporting student recruitment efforts.